juhoinkinen/Annif-wiki/Optional-features-and-dependencies.md

     ImportError: /usr/lib/x86_64-linux-gnu/libboost_python-py27.so.1.58.0: undefined symbol: PyClass_Type

-the likely reason is that the VW code is being built with the wrong (Python 2) version of libboost-python.
+the likely reason is that the VW bindings are being built with the wrong (Python 2) version of libboost-python.
 You can fix it by fiddling with symlinks like this:

     sudo ln -sf /usr/lib/x86_64-linux-gnu/libboost_python-py35.a /usr/lib/x86_64-linux-gnu/libboost_python.a
     sudo ln -sf /usr/lib/x86_64-linux-gnu/libboost_python-py35.so /usr/lib/x86_64-linux-gnu/libboost_python.so